 How Do You Pay For Part B?

 Your Medicare Part B health insurance has a monthly premium.
 You pay your Part B premium out of your Social Security check if you receive benefits.

 Suppose you are not receiving a monthly Social Security check.
 In that case, you can set up an ETF automatic monthly draft from your bank account.
 Medicare Easy Pay is the program through which you pay monthly.
 A detailed explanation of how to pay is on the Medicare.gov website.
 If you do not set up an ETF, the Social Security Administration will bill you quarterly.
 Those are the three options.

 Who Pays For Part B?

-The actual Part B cost is more than four times the monthly premium you pay.
+The actual Part B cost is more than four times your monthly premium.
 Taxpayers pay the remaining cost of Medicare through the federal budget.

 If you are in the top 4% of income earners, your Medicare Part B and Part D premiums will be higher depending upon your level of income.
 Please, consult Blog: IRMAA Tax.

 If you do not enroll in Medicare Part B when first eligible, you will pay a late enrollment penalty for the rest of your life.

 You will also be required to wait until General Enrollment Period (from January 1—March 31) to enroll in Part B. When you enroll during General Enrollment, Medicare coverage will not start until July 1 of that year.
 (FYI: these rules will change in 2023.
 Please, consult Blog: 2023 Medicare Changes.)